nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ### Shopping

+There are quite a few little shopping centers around South Padre and Port Isabel.
+These are great to kill some time or find some souvenirs, but be sure it isn't too hot.
+They're mostly outdoor malls and sometimes don't have AC.

+One of the shopping areas is right next to the Port Isabel Lighthouse and has some neat shops.
+The one I was most interested in was the Mercado Faro which was a covered market with several vendors selling their wares.
+Also y'all, it was dirt cheap and they had all kinds of treasures.
+Lots of jewelry, stones, clothing, and nicknacks.
+I wanted to stay longer, but there was no air-conditioning and it was _very_ hot.

 \-Ocean Palm Shopping Center (Karen's Custom Toe Rings, Karma Coffee and Books)

 \-Mercado Faro (also in a shopping center with antique store, cafes, food, and souvenirs)